prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

     ![](../images1/dp-lab4-31.png)

-    *Power Query defines steps to achieve the desired structure and data.
-Each transformation is a step in the query logic.*
+    >**Note**: Power Query defines steps to achieve the desired structure and data.
+Each transformation is a step in the query logic.

 1. To rename the **FullDateAlternateKey** column, double-click the **FullDateAlternateKey** column header.